 By 1911, when sea otters gained protection under international treaty, a small group of perhaps 50 otters survived along the remote Big Sur coast.
-Since then, they've slowly expanded their range and grown in number to nearly 2,800.
-As of 2012, their range extends from south of Half Moon Bay in the north to south of Point Conception in the south; only a small part of their historic range.
+Since then, they've slowly expanded their range and grown in number to nearly 3,000.
+As of 2014, their range extends from south of Half Moon Bay in the north to south of Point Conception in the south—only a small part of their historic range.

 Southern sea otters are dying at a high rate, and our scientists are trying to find out why.
 They study how sea otters live, the risks they face and how they become sick or injured.
-Although we focus on the southern sea otter, our Sea Otter Program staff and volunteers collaborate with the U.S. Geological Survey and other scientists to study sea otters from Russia, to Alaska, to southern California.
+Although we focus on the southern sea otter, our Sea Otter Program staff and volunteers collaborate with the U.S. Geological Survey and other scientists to study sea otters from Russia and Alaska to southern California.

 We Raise and Release Stranded Pups

 Since 2005, our Sea Otter Program has used the Aquarium's female exhibit otters to rear stranded pups.
-The females bond with the pups and provide maternal care for the months it takes the pups to grow and develop survival skills.
+The females bond with the pups and provide maternal care while the pups grow and develop survival skills.
 We then track and monitor these pups in the wild, from release through adulthood, to determine whether they survive and breed.
-We're trying to determine if surrogacy is a viable way to raise and release stranded sea otter pups.
+We strive to determine if surrogacy is a viable way to raise and release stranded sea otter pups.

 We Study Stranded Sea Otters

-After rescuing otters that have stranded along the shore, we perform many of the same diagnostic tests used by human doctors, and we keep extensive medical records for each animal.
-Doing this helps us understand what a "normal" sea otter looks like so we can determine when one in our exhibit or in the stranding program is ill and how to treat it.
+After rescuing otters that have been stranded along the shore, we perform many of the same diagnostic tests used by human doctors, and we keep extensive medical records for each animal.
+Tracking sea otter health helps us understand what a "normal" sea otter looks like so we can determine when one in our exhibit or in the stranding program is ill and how to treat it.
 We also conduct various behavioral and physiological studies with the animals during their time at the Aquarium.